-Capability and Applicability of Measurement Tools for AI Model's Environmental Impact
+Capability and Applicability of Measuring AI Model's Environmental Impact

-Rui Zhou, Tao Zheng, Xin Wang, Lan Wang Orange Innovation China Beijing, China e-mail: {rui.zhou, tao.zheng, xin2.wang, lan.wang}@orange.com Emilie Sirvent-Hien
+Rui Zhou, Tao Zheng, Xin Wang, Lan Wang Orange Innovation China Beijing, China e-mail: {rui.zhou, tao.zheng, xin2.wang, lan.wang}@orange.com

-Orange Innovation

-Châtillon, France

-e-mail: emilie.hien@orange.com

-Abstract-More and more of Artificial Intelligence (AI) systems have been adopted by Information and Communication Technology (ICT) solutions to make effective digital transformation.
+Abstract - More and more of Artificial Intelligence (AI) systems have been adopted by Information and Communication Technology (ICT) solutions to make effective digital transformation.
 In recent years environmental impact of AI systems has been investigated and methodologies have been developed to calculate their cost.
-In this paper, we survey, analyze, and evaluate three types of tools for counting the energy consumption/CO2 emission of AI systems.
+In this paper, we survey, analyze, and evaluate three types of tools for counting the energy consumption/CO2 emission (CO2e) of AI systems.
 By verifying them in sets of experiments, including centralized and distributed on devices architecture, we compare ease of use of tools, simulation result vs real measurement and finally bring advice to help AI developers to take into account environmental cost of AI models with measurement tools.
+Finally, we developed a measurement tool for AI model environment impact based-on our experiments on the power consumption of AI models and applied our tool on AI model to verify optimization results.